Philippine scripts: Eskayan

-Eskayan script is the constructed script of the auxiliary Eskayan language of the island of Bohol in the Philippines.
+The Eskayan script is the constructed script of the auxiliary Eskayan language of the island of Bohol in the Philippines.
 Like Yugtun and Fox script, it is based on cursive Latin.
 The script was developed approximately 1920–1937.
-"Although the script is used for representing Visayan (Cebuano)—a widely used language of the southern Philippines—its privileged role is in the written reproduction of a constructed utopian language, referred to as Eskayan or Bisayan Declarado... the Eskayan language and its script are used by approximately 550 people for restricted purposes in the southeast of the island of Bohol."
+"Although the script is used for representing Visayan (Cebuano)—a widely used language of the southern Philippines—its privileged role is in the written reproduction of a constructed utopian language, referred to as Eskayan or Bisayan Declarado...the Eskayan language and its script are used by approximately 550 people for restricted purposes in the southeast of the island of Bohol."